 - Build on the global data foundation provided by MICS6 to conduct analysis of disaggregated data at the national, regional, and global level that yields insights as to how barriers to education opportunities can be reduced so each child can reach his or her full potential.

-The resources below provide more details of this initiative, and more tools and materials will be added on a rolling basis.
+The country profiles and resources below provide more details of this initiative, and more tools and materials will be added on a rolling basis.